Compare any two graphics cards:

 Pixel Rate

-The GeForce GT 440 3GB should be much (about 21%) better at full screen anti-aliasing than the GeForce GTS 250 1GB, and capable of handling higher screen resolutions better. (explain)
+The GeForce GT 440 3GB will be quite a bit (more or less 21%) better at anti-aliasing than the GeForce GTS 250 1GB, and should be capable of handling higher resolutions without losing too much performance. (explain)

 GeForce GT 440 3GB 14256 Mpixels/sec